bet4a/d3wiki/Upgrading-to-3.0.md

 });
 ```

-Of course, this code still ignores the error.
-You might prefer to handle errors gracefully:
+But this code still ignores the error, so you might prefer to handle errors gracefully:

 ```js
 d3.json("my-data.json", function(error, data) {